Gustav Schickedanz

 Gustav Abraham Schickedanz (1 January 1895 – 27 March 1977) was a German entrepreneur and Nazi party member who profited from the Aryanization of Jewish companies.

 Early life

 Schickedanz came from a modest background.
-After attending realschule in his hometown of Fürth, he absolved a commercial apprenticeship.
+After attending realschule in his hometown of Fürth, he completed a commercial apprenticeship.

 In 1919 he married Anna Zehnder.

 He registered his first enterprise in 1923 and in 1927 registered the mail order company Quelle, later Europe's largest mail-order house.

 On July 15, 1929, his wife Anna and only son Leonhard were killed in an automobile accident in which he was also seriously injured.
 Only his daughter at the time, Louise, was unharmed.